Skip to navigation Skip to content

 A warning message will show ‘W021-I - Check that payment delivery day code is D on the RAD screen’.
 Updating the customer’s payment destination to a group home code will usually change the customer’s EPED to B and delivery day code (DDC) to D. The Entitlement Delivery (RAD) screen must be checked to make sure these have changed.
 If not changed, update the EPED to B. For more details see Changing Entitlement Period End Dates (EPED).

 Check the Payment Summary (PS) screen to ensure the group payment code is showing in the Sent to column.
-If it is not showing, check the RAD screen has updated to EPED B and DDC D. Manually update if not.
+If it is not showing, check the RAD screen has updated to EPED B and DDC D. Manually update if needed.
 There may be a delay in the updates appearing on the customer’s record.
 Clear the customer’s record and flick (FL) back into the record by keying FL in the Next: field.
 Go to the PS screen and if the group payment code is still not showing, a system issue may have occurred.
-Raise a mySupport request.
+Create a mySupport request.
 See Resources page for a link.

 Record details on a DOC + Read more ...

-• Confirmed customer is not on weekly payments
+• customer not on weekly payments

-• Updates have been made to payment destination on PAS
+• update to customer’s payment destination

 Procedure ends here.